John Sansom SQL Server DBA in the UK

 Why should you Blog about SQL Server?

-Here is just a handful of the many reasons why you should be blogging about SQL Server:
+Here are just a handful of the many good reasons why you should be blogging about SQL Server.

 Expand and enhance your knowledge